 - However, test a small spot on your Cacti before using isopropyl alcohol on the whole plant.
 Never apply a lot of alcohol directly to the plant.

 - If you do not want to spend time killing each bug on your Cacti, you can try the homemade insecticide.
 It is a quicker solution to treat the mealybugs or scales.
 However, please know that the insecticide can be harsh for your Cacti.

-- Take your plant to the shower or sink, rub all the infected areas with the homemade insecticide.
+- Take your plant to the shower or sink, and rub all the infected areas with the homemade insecticide.
 Now rinse your plant with cold freshwater.

 - Do not leave the water sitting on foliage.
 Dry your plant before moving it to a bug-free location.